 During the following years, the town was able to flourish as a merchant town, engaging extensively in trade with other towns such as Osaka and Sakai, and the citizens became very wealthy.
 Every household was able to use tile for their roof, instead of the more common and inexpensive straw, and they even began to lend money to the samurai.
 Unfortunately, after the samurai system had been terminated in 1868, the town was not able to recoup its money and fell into decline.

 In addition to walking through the streets and visiting Shonenji Temple, visitors can enter a few of Imaicho's preserved buildings.
-There are three residences that are open to the public: Foremost among them is the Imanishi Residence, the oldest and most impressive of Imaicho's residences.
+There are a few residences that are open to the public: Foremost among them is the Imanishi Residence, the oldest and most impressive of Imaicho's residences.
 Dating back to 1650, it accommodated the town's most powerful family, the Imanishi Family, whose members acted as town administrators.

 The Imai Machiya-kan near the temple and the Yonetani Residence are also open to the public.
 Both double functioned as shops and residences of merchant families who specialized in hardware products.
 Furthermore, tourists can also visit the Hanairaka information center just southeast of the preserved area, where there is a model of the town and a few old photos on display.